Category Archives: travel blog

 Jantar Mantar

-One of the largest and best-preserved observatories of its kind, Jantar Mantar is an architectural marvel designed to track the cosmos.
-Built in the early 18th century, it houses giant instruments used to measure time and chart celestial bodies with impressive accuracy.
-It’s a fascinating reminder of how deeply astronomy and science were valued in ancient India.
+One of the largest and best-preserved observatories of its kind, Jantar Mantar is an architectural wonder built to track the cosmos.
+Built in the early eighteenth century, it is equipped with massive instruments that were used to measure time and chart celestial bodies precisely.
+It is fascinating reminder of how important science and astronomy were in ancient India.

 Desert Rides and Folk Shows